 A little like Robert Frost’s “The Road Not Taken,” published in 1916, “The New Colossus” is one of those poems that is constantly rediscovered and recontextualized.
 Whether the popularity of “The New Colossus” is a consequence of the poem’s timelessness, its curious forgettability, or its “schmaltzy” sincerity, writers, readers, and politicians resurrect Lazarus’s sonnet to speak directly to a present moment in which anti-black racism, xenophobia, immigration bans, and refugee crises define the terms of U.S. and European political discourse.

 The story of the poem’s creation has circulated almost as widely as the lines of Lazarus’s poem.
-The Jewish Lazarus was a prolific writer in multiple genres, a political activist, a translator, and an associate of late-19th-century literati—from Ralph Waldo Emerson to James Russell Lowell.
+The Jewish Lazarus was a prolific writer in multiple genres, a political activist, a translator, and an associate of late-19th-century literati—including Ralph Waldo Emerson and James Russell Lowell.
 She wrote the sonnet, after some persuasion by friends, for an auction to raise money for the pedestal of the Statue of Liberty.
 But the details of the poem’s production and of its author’s biography do not fully capture the conditions under which the poem emerged, conditions that help to explain the poem’s message to its immiserated masses.

 “The New Colossus” emerges at a pivotal moment in history.
 The year before Lazarus’s poem was read at the Bartholdi Pedestal Fund Art Loan Exhibition in New York, in 1883, the Chinese Exclusion Act became the first federal law that limited immigration from a particular group.
 Though set to last for 10 years, various extensions and additions made the law permanent until 1943.
 The year after Lazarus’s poem was read, the European countries met in Berlin to divide up the African continent into colonies.
 “The New Colossus” stands at the intersection of U.S. immigration policy and European colonialism, well before the physical Statue of Liberty was dedicated.
 The liberal sentiments of Lazarus’s sonnet cannot be separated from these developments in geopolitics and capitalism.

-The poem’s peculiar power comes not only from its themes of hospitality, but also from the Italian sonnet form that contains them.
+The poem’s peculiar power comes not only from its themes of hospitality but also from the Italian sonnet form that contains them.
 A Petrarchan sonnet is an awkward vehicle for defenses of American greatness.
-Historically, the epic poem has been the type of poetry best suited to nationalist projects, since its narrative establishes a “storied pomp” in literature that has yet to exist in the world.
+Historically, the epic poem has been the type of poetry best suited to nationalist projects, because its narrative establishes a “storied pomp” in literature that has yet to exist in the world.
 The sonnet, in contrast, is a flexible, traveling form, one that moved from Italy to England.
 It is more at home in the conversations, translations, and negotiations between national literatures than in the creation or renewal of national eminence.

-U.S. poets across the 20th century, from Claude McKay to Gwendolyn Brooks to Jack Agüeros have turned to the sonnet for a critique of American greatness, rather than a liberal redefinition of it.
+U.S. poets across the 20th century, from Claude McKay to Gwendolyn Brooks to Jack Agüeros, have turned to the sonnet for a critique of American greatness rather than a liberal redefinition of it.
 These poets, in sonnets such as McKay’s “The White City,” Brooks’s “A Lovely Love,” and Agüeros’s Sonnets From the Puerto Rican, expose that greatness as being predicated on the slavery, denigration, and exploitation of colonial, African American, and Latinx subjects.
 This difficult, “high literary” form, ostensibly the property of a white European elite, has become one of the available tools to take apart the racism of society and the ravages of a global economy.
 To place Lazarus in that lineage is to see her poem as something more than a competing vision of American greatness, as Comey and others would have it.

 In the afterlife of Lazarus’s poems, the words that the statue cries out in the sestet—the final six lines of the poem—have often been treated as though they were identical to the voice speaking the rest of the poem.
 They are, however, the imagined voice of a figure within the poem.
 Over the 14 lines of the sonnet, the poem moves from making a negative comparison to the Colossus of Rhodes to animating the “new Colossus” with a voice, an instance of what literary critics call personification or, to use the more unwieldy term, prosopopoeia: